PDAL/PDAL/doc/stages/filters.locate.rst

 filters.locate
 ===============================================================================

-The Locate Max filter searches the specified ``dimension`` for the maximum value and returns a single point at this location.
-If multiple points share the max value, the first will be returned.
+The Locate filter searches the specified ``dimension`` for the minimum or maximum value and returns a single point at this location.
+If multiple points share the min/max value, the first will be returned.
 All dimensions of the input ``PointView`` will be output, subject to any overriding writer options.

 Example
 -------